Creative-Motion-Control-Course/Team-Cook/index.md

   <img src="assets/jintongyang.JPG" alt="Member 1 photo" width="150" style="border-radius: 50%;">
   <h3>Jintong Yang</h3>
   <p><em>PhD, Media Arts and Technology</em></p>
   <p>Hi!
 Before joining the program, I completed an MFA in Computer Arts and worked as a motion designer and technical artist in NYC.
 I'm interested in digital fabrication, XR, and interaction design.
-I'm excited to explore digital fabrication workflows, how to control and personalize my own CNC machine end-to-end, and how to combine it with visuals such as motion graphics.</p>
+I'm excited to explore digital fabrication workflows, how to control and personalize my own CNC machine end-to-end, and how to combine it with visuals such as motion graphics and real-time interactions.</p>
 </div>

 <div style="text-align: center; max-width: 200px;">